777arc/textbook/content/noise.rst

 AWGN
 *************************

-In the DSP and SDR world you will hear the abbreviation "AWGN" a lot.
-It stands for Additive White Gaussian Noise.
+Additive White Gaussian Noise (AWGN) is an abbreviation you will hear a lot in the DSP and SDR world.
 The GN, Gaussian Noise, we already discussed.
 Additive just means the noise is being added to our received signal.
 White means in the frequency domain, the spectrum is flat across our entire observation band.
 It will almost always be white in practice, or approximately white.
 In this textbook we will use AWGN as the only form of noise, when dealing with communications links and link budgets and such.
 Non-AWGN noise tends to be a niche topic.

 *************************
 SNR